mpec/Gelf4NLog/README.md

 [Gelf]: http://graylog2.org/about/gelf

 ##Contributing
 Would you be interested in contributing?
-All PRs are welcome but also see issue [#12](../../issues/12).
+All PRs are welcome.